 Finding the right flashlight is not as simple as picking up anything that will light up the room.
 You need to consider the situations that you will be using it in, and what kind of lifestyle you lead to determine these factors.

-Here are a few things to consider when purchasing your tactical flashlight.
+Here are a few things to consider when looking for a top rated tactical flashlight.

 If you want a flashlight that can be used in more tactical situations, consider the modes available.
 Strobe and SOS modes are going to be an asset should you need to disorientate and temporarily blind any oncoming assailants.